SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: POST /{collection}/{id}/transfers
 - Request message: Optional Transfer request
 - Response message: Transfer response.
-- OK status code: 201 (CREATED)

 To start a new object transfer process, the client MUST use the HTTP POST method for a unique resource to create a new transfer resource object, not all EPP objects support the Transfer command as described in [@!RFC5730, section 3.2.4], [@!RFC5731, section 3.2.4] and [@!RFC5733, section 3.2.4].

-If the EPP request is successful, then the server MUST return HTTP status code 201 (Created).
+If the EPP request is successful, then the server MUST return HTTP status code 200 (OK)).
 The client MAY choose to send an empty HTTP message body when the object is not linked to authorization information associated with a contact object.
 The server MUST also include the Location header in the HTTP response.

 Example request not using using object authorization: